 Hisense PX3-PRO Ultra Short Throw Triple Laser Projector, 4K UHD, 80” – 150”, 3,000 Lumens, 3000:1 Contrast, Dolby Vision & Atmos, IMAX Enhanced, 240 High Refresh Rate, Google TV, Designed for Xbox - Home Projectors

 Bottom Line: Hisense PX3-PRO is the better choice.
-It offers Native 4K resolution and a brighter 3000 lumens.
+It offers a truly native 4K resolution and a brighter 3000 lumens image for a lower price of $2997.

 Key Differences